Content []

 Can wine is an essential part of Pu Luong's culinary tradition in Thanh Hoa.
 It is a unique type of wine brewed in ceramic jars, using natural ingredients like fermented glutinous rice, cinnamon leaves, lemongrass, ginger, honey, and various herbs.
 The wine yeast is made from a combination of nearly 10 different forest leaves, each contributing its own flavors of sourness, spiciness, bitterness, and sweetness.
 While the wine can be consumed after aging for about a month, its taste improves with time.
 During the Tet festival, the people of Pu Luong gather to enjoy the wine and witness traditional dances.

 One of the special aspects of Can wine is the way it is consumed – it is drunk directly from the jar using a long bamboo straw.
-If you plan to visit Pu Luong, make sure to try this special wine and savor its unique flavors.
+If you're wondering what to eat in Pu Luong, make sure to try this special wine and savor its unique flavors, an experience you won’t want to miss when visiting this beautiful region.

 CUSTOMIZABLE BY LOCAL EXPERTS